PrimeAC/HopOnCMU/README.md

-# Project-CMU
+# HopOnCMU
-Repository for the project of the Mobile and Ubiquitous Computing class.
+Repository for the project of the Ubiquitous and Mobile Computing class.

 To run the server go to the src folder and execute:
 ```